Louis-Christophe Zaleski-Zamenhof: Zamenhof Street biography

-Thoroughly committed to the Esperanto cause, as attested by his customary public greetings to World Congresses of Esperanto on behalf of the Zamenhof family, Louis-Christophe Zaleski-Zamenhof was nevertheless been disinclined to assume a leading role in the Esperanto movement.
+Thoroughly committed to the Esperanto cause, as attested by his customary public greetings to World Congresses of Esperanto on behalf of the Zamenhof family, Louis-Christophe Zaleski-Zamenhof was nevertheless disinclined to assume a leading role in the Esperanto movement.
 Though he had no plans to write an autobiography, Polish journalist Roman Dobrzyński persuaded him to participate in a series of conversations over a ten-year period, which resulted in La Zamenhof-strato ("Zamenhof Street", 2003), a book detailing his life during the Nazi occupation of Poland, including his experiences in the Warsaw Ghetto and the Polish Resistance.
 Beyond an account of his own life, the book also relates the philosophy, history and tribulations of the Esperanto movement pioneered by his grandfather, and speculates as to the planned language's future prospects.
-The book has now been published in Polish, Esperanto, Lithuanian, Czech, Italian, Japanese, Portuguese, Slovak, French and Korean.
+The book has now been published in Polish, Esperanto, Lithuanian, Czech, Italian, Japanese, Portuguese, Slovak, French, English and Korean.